wbailey/wbailey.github.io/source/_posts/2014-01-17-the-supportive-interview.markdown

 The debrief is the critical component to all of this.
 After you are done interviewing the candidate you have to meet with the team to determine next steps.
 In my experience, the sooner you do this the better.
-You want everything to be fresh in everyone's mind so that their notes still make sense.
+You want everything to be fresh in everyone's mind so that their notes/memories still make sense.

 Here is an example agenda for this meeting with the interview panel being the attendees: